 Here are some suggested steps to consider when trying to engage young people and ensure the experience is meaningful for the youth as well as for the program.

-Complete the Youth Infusion Self Assessment.
-Consider where your program currently is on the continuum of youth engagement, and where you would like to be.
-Not every program or activity can or should always involve youth at level five.
-Their level of involvement may vary based on the capacity of program staff to spend time and resources on involving youth, the purpose of involving youth, and support within the organization for involving youth.
-Organizational infrastructure and support for involving youth is a key concern for sustainability of youth involvement.
+Complete the Youth Infusion Self-Assessment.
+Consider where your program currently is on the continuum of youth engagement and where you would like to be.
+Not every program or activity can or should always involve youth at Level 5.
+Youth’s level of involvement may vary based on the capacity of program staff to spend time and resources on involving youth, the purpose of involving youth, and support within the organization for involving youth.
+Organizational infrastructure and support for involving youth are key concerns for sustainability of youth involvement.

 - Look at your organization’s programs and determine where it would be most beneficial and feasible to involve youth.
 Define the purpose of involving youth in the selected activity.
 Based on the purpose, determine how to engage youth and the most appropriate level of involvement.

-- Talk with other organizations and agencies who are already partnering with young people to learn how they did it and any recommendations they have.
-Collaborating with other organizations that are engaging youth may help you meet your goals.
+- Talk with other organizations and agencies that are already partnering with youth to learn how they went about doing this and any recommendations they have.
+Collaborating with other organizations that are engaging youth may help you avoid implementation challenges that others have faced.